Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations

-In this section it will be shown that in certain cases weak uniqueness implies strong uniqueness for the equation (\ref{e1}) and also both properties will be established under appropriate conditions.
-This result -- the Theorem \ref{thm5} below -- requires only a measurability of the drift with respect to the state variable $x$, but assumes that diffusion $\sigma$ does not depend on $y$ along with Lipschitz in $x$ and nondegeneracy.
+In this section weak uniqueness will be shown for the equation (\ref{e1}) -- (\ref{e200}) under appropriate conditions.
+This result requires only a Borel measurability of the drift with respect to the state variable $x$, although, it assumes that diffusion $\sigma$ does not depend on $y$ along with some additional continuity condition in $x$ and non-degeneracy.
 The drift may be unbounded in the state variable $x$.

 \begin{theorem} Let \(\mathbb E \exp(r |x_0|^2)<\infty\) for some \(r>0\), and let the functions $b$ and $\sigma$ be Borel measurable, and